decarbonization/outside/README.md

 - `GOOGLE_MAPS_API_KEY`: A Google Maps platform API key with access to both the Air Quality and Pollen data features.

+### Configuring Mail Services

+In order for Outside to be able to send user account emails, it must be configured with a Mailtrap API key.
+Once an API key has been created, the following environment variable must be set:

+- `MAILTRAP_API_KEY`: A Mailtrap platform API key.
+- `MAILTRAP_SENDER`: The email address which is nominally sending emails from Outside.

 ### Configuring User System

 In order for Outside to allow users to sign in, it must be configured with the following environment variables: